Hormones and performance

 You'll read everywhere that testosterone drops 1–2% per year after 30.
 It's repeated so often it's treated as biological law.
 But the evidence is more nuanced.

 This matters because it reframes the conversation.
 If your testosterone is 11 nmol/L at 45, the answer isn't necessarily “that's just ageing.”
 It may be that your body composition, sleep, or metabolic health is driving the decline — and those are modifiable.
+Once that decline starts to cause symptoms, it is what people loosely call the male menopause, and a blood test is what separates it from ordinary ageing.

 The BSSM 2023 guidelines agree: “The decline in testosterone with ageing is predominantly explained by comorbidities, particularly obesity.”